3d150n-marc3l0/de-zoomcamp-2025-capstone-baywheels/dbt/README.md

 Finally, for our analysis, the start station of the trip is very important, which is why the table is clustered by the *start_station_id* column.

-The lineage of the transformations to obtain the "stg_baywheels_trips" fact table is shown below.
+The lineage of the transformations to obtain the "facts_baywheels_trips" fact table is shown below.

 ![image](images/dbt-dag.png)